MRes Management Science

 The aim of this module is to provide students' a valuable opportunity to research an area of Business Analytics in-depth, linking this to business problems that arise in the real world.
 For a successful project, students' will employ their knowledge of analytical methods, problem scoping, modelling and the research literature to identify and implement a solution approach to the business problem or expand on their knowledge of the state of the are in the area researched.
 Throughout the project student will develop their knowledge and understanding of professional academic engagement both in their interactions with the supervisor and in the reporting of their outputs and discourse on their research.

 The assessment procedures for the taught components are the same as for the taught MSc programmes.
 A dissertation must be submitted by mid-September.

-Our programme-specific scholarship for 2018 entry include the Academic Excellence, UK-EU and International scholarships aimed at high-achieving students.
-We'll automatically consider you for these scholarships when you apply and if you are shortlisted we'll be in touch with the next steps, so it's best to apply as soon as possible.
-We also offer LUMS Alumni scholarships - visit our Apply for Masters
+Our programme-specific scholarships for 2020 entry are aimed at high-achieving students with a strong academic or personal profile.
+We'll automatically consider you for these scholarships when you apply and if you are shortlisted we'll be in touch with the next steps, so it's best to apply as soon as possible.Apply for Masters

 The Department has strong links with companies and organisations, many of which employ our alumni.
 Companies visit the department to make presentations and interview students as part of their selection process.
 In other instances, opportunities are advertised via the noticeboards and electronically on the student VLE.
 You are also asked to contact company recruitment offices directly.